fdepasse/the-breaking-bad-project/README.md

 * Browsing all characters from the series and getting some information about them
 * Searching characters
-* Broswing all episodes from the series and filtering by season
+* Browsing all episodes from the series and filtering by season

 We also wanted to be able to play a trailer and display a gallery of images from our homepage.

 <br/>

 #### Problem #2: Deciding on the UI
-We whiteboarded the pages we wanted to display from a UI point of view.
+We white-boarded the pages we wanted to display from a UI point of view.
 From there, we have broken down the project into React Components to build.
 For each of the component, we indicated where we would need the API endpoints we chose.
 Finally we decided on the navigation between pages with React Router.

 <p><img align="center" src="src/images/whiteboard.png"</p>